MengChen-MC/MengChen.github.io/_pages/about.md

 ---

 Hello!
-I am a successful Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships (PF) grantees (UKRI Guarantee Funding) at the Department of Engineering at the University of Cambridge.
+I am a successful Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships (PF) grantee (UKRI Guarantee Funding) at the Department of Engineering at the University of Cambridge.

 I am privileged to work with Prof. Ioannis Lestas on topics centered around power system stability and control with renewable energy.